Learner Support Funds 21/22

 How to apply

-You will need to bring evidence of your eligibility and bank details to enrolment.
+Please note you will need to upload evidence to meet the eligibility criteria.
 Applicants must have their own bank accounts to apply.

 Eligible students aged 20+ may be able to apply for financial assistance with their child care.
-Contact Ben Etchells to arrange an appointment (details below).
+Contact the bursary team to arrange an appointment.